 - in the long term: a climate-neutral campus with an attractive work environment, living and study environment.

 To further improve the sustainability of the operations, Erasmus University Rotterdam has set up a multidisciplinary sustainability team and an energy team for daily energy management.
 The goal is to further improve the co-operation, to realise an integral approach to sustainability and to secure the implementation of the sustainability targets the university has committed itself to.
-These teams work on six different focus points:
+These teams work on the different focus points below: